vansh2608/ESPBug_PIO/README.md

 # Some updates about the project

 Life being as it is, I was not able to work on this project at all for the last 8 months, and maybe won't be able to for the next few.
 The project is not dead though, I am just unable to work on it now.
-Some issues have been submitted regarding the language.h library not being detected.
-I cannot say with certainty why that is, but if I remember it's just a question of checking your path.
+Some issues have been submitted regarding the language.h library not being detected just add the whole file path and it will solve your issue.
 I hope to be able to come back to this project as soon as possible, thanks for your understanding.

 # Demonstration & How tos